 [b] Keep your reminders focused on the user's interest.
 Discounts going on the cheese section will add zero value to your brand, if sent to a lactose intolerant customer who has never placed a similar order with you.

-[a] Don’t overdo your messaging so they go from ‘let me check’ to ‘let me block’
+[a] Don’t overdo your mobile commerce messaging so they go from ‘let me check’ to ‘let me block’